School buses by country: North America

+United States

 Canada

-Canadian school buses were traditionally similar to their U.S. counterparts both in terms of overall design and their usage by school systems.
-Today, American-style school buses are primarily used in rural areas, whilst smaller van chassis-based buses have supplanted them in larger cities.
-In urban areas, public transportation operators provide ;school routes' to transport students to class.
+Canadian school buses are similar to their U.S. counterparts both in terms of overall design and their usage by school systems.
 The primary functional difference is the adaptation to the bilingual population of Canada.
 In francophone Quebec, the signage on the outside of the bus is in French; the front and rear legends read écoliers"—French for "Schoolchildren" ("School Bus" translated into French is the much longer "autobus scolaire").
 The stop signal arm legend may read arrêt, French for "Stop", or may have both "stop" and "arrêt".
 In addition, all emergency exit designations and instructions are required to be bilingual.
 Further safety requirements may be introduced at a provincial or even local level; for example, some coastal jurisdictions where fog is common insist on buses being fitted with roof-mounted strobe lights for use in poor visibility.

 As Canada does not use the customary system, instrument panel gauges are calibrated in metric units.
 School buses, like all other Canadian vehicles, are equipped with daytime running lights (DRLs).
 Older buses not equipped with DRLs are driven with headlights on.

 Buses are sometimes marketed to customers in Canada differently from in the United States.
 In one example, the Blue Bird All American is rebadged as the Blue Bird TX3 in Canada (and other export markets).
 Additionally, of the three regionally focused brands sold by Collins Industries, only Corbeil is sold in Canada, due to its previous manufacturing base in Quebec.

 The Lion Electric Company (in French, La Compagnie Électrique Lion) is a manufacturer based in Saint-Jérôme, Quebec that specializes in vehicles powered by battery-electric powertrains.